microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/AudioVideoPlaybackBot/README.md

     * Calls.JoinGroupCall.All
     * Calls.JoinGroupAsGuestCall.All

 1. The permission needs to be consented by tenant admin.
-Go to "https://login.microsoftonline.com/common/adminconsent?client_id=<app_id>&state=<any_number>&redirect_uri=<any_callback_url>" using tenant admin to sign-in , then consent for the whole tenant.
+Go to "https://login.microsoftonline.com/common/adminconsent?client_id=<app_id>&state=<any_number>&redirect_uri=<any_callback_url>" using tenant admin to sign-in, then consent for the whole tenant.

 ### Prerequisites